 - Establish tables or nested tables to ensure your content stays where you want, in custom HTML email messages.

 Salsa Engage offers a few different row layout options within the Visual Editor.
+For example, see this Scholars walkthrough regarding Email and the Visual Editor.
 Outlook will not generally handle this row alignment properly.
 Custom HTML is advanced work.
 If this becomes important to you, you may want to consider an email marketing consultant.

 - Use an email rendering tool to test your emails.
 Litmus.com is a great tool to check how your emails render in different email programs—desktop and mobile—that your subscribers are using.